The Power of Play

 At a two-day recess training, school staff map out their play spaces and review how they use equipment.
 They explore new twists on old games and new strategies to avoid conflict—like using rock, paper, scissors to help students solve their own disagreements.
 They also are encouraged to play with students during recess.
 Each school receives free equipment and manuals, funded by BCBSRI.

 Find out if your child’s school participates in #RecessRocksinRI.
-If their school isn't currently participating, they can apply for this free program until December 7, 2018.

 Why recess rocks